Skip to main content

 Proscenium: Elliot Hundley opens with By Achilles’ Tomb: Elliot Hundley in Ludington Court, an intervention by the artist contrasting and complementing his own works with the Museum’s renowned collection of antiquities.

-Proscenium: Elliot Hundley is made possible through the generosity of The Earl and Shirley Greif Foundation, Lilac Drive Foundation, Michael Klein, Merrill W. Sherman and an anonymous donor.
+Proscenium: Elliot Hundley is made possible through the generosity of The Earl and Shirley Greif Charitable Trust, Lilac Drive Foundation, Margaret Campbell Arvey, Susan D. Bowey, Jacquelyn Klein-Brown, Merrill W. Sherman, Susan and Bruce Worster, and anonymous donors.

 On view in conjunction with By Achilles’ Tomb: Elliott Hundley and Antiquity @ SBMA.